 Have a discussion with your group

-This may seem like a trivial point to include in a road trip guide, but it’s actually a necessary one.
-Having a discussion with your road trip buddies will help you know of their expectations of the same (even if you’re travelling with a spouse or family).
+This may seem like a trivial point to include in a road trip guide, but it’s actually quite necessary.
+Discussing with your fellow travellers will help you know of their expectations from the journey (even if you’re travelling with a spouse or family).
 If you’re doing all the planning, taking into account their wants and needs will help you create an itinerary that’s enjoyable for all.

 Decide your stops

-If you’ve pre-decided your lunch and tea breaks (especially on long road trips), your journey will become easier since you won’t waste time looking for places to stop at.
+Pre-deciding your lunch and tea breaks (especially on long road trips) will make your travel easier.
 Also, this will help you stay relaxed and comfortable throughout the drive!
 However, ensure that you keep some buffer time and backup options in hand to factor in unexpected delays.

 Book your accommodation

-It’s important to pre-book your accommodation, especially amid the pandemic, since you don’t know if places will accept on-the-spot travellers and bookings.
-Check out the hotels and homestays in the place you’re planning on visiting, and make your bookings before you hit the road!
+It’s important to pre-book your accommodation since you don’t know if hotels and homestays will accept walk-in bookings.
+Check out properties at the destination you’re visiting, and book your preferred stay before you hit the road.

 Carry snacks and water

-Yes, you’ve already budgeted time and places for meals, but it’s always a good idea to carry some snacks and water for the road.
-It’ll help in case you have any dietary restrictions, and homemade snacks and reusable water bottles will also help you plan sustainably!
-What’s more, road trips can have hiccups, such as unwanted delays and stops, so having some food and water on hand will ensure no one goes hungry (or hangry, which is equally bad!).
+Even if you’ve allocated time and money for lunch and tea breaks, it’s a good idea to carry snacks and water for the road.
+It’ll help in case you have dietary restrictions.
+Additionally, homemade snacks and reusable water bottles will also help you plan sustainably.
+If you’re travelling with children, these will help with their hunger pangs and keep them engaged.

 Check your vehicle